Photo Source: Copyrighted © 2022

 |Affinity Bloc:||South Asian Peoples|

-Unlike Tibeto-Burman speaking tribes in Myanmar, who migrated southward from China, the Chakma are believed to have come eastward from today's Bangladesh or India to escape fighting in Bengal to the west during the fifteenth to seventeenth centuries.
+Unlike Tibeto-Burman speaking tribes in Myanmar, who migrated southward from China, the Chakma came from Bangladesh or India to escape warfare in Bengal.
+They primary language of the Daignet people is Chakma.
+The New Testament and the Jesus Film are available in the Chakma language.